Spotlight On Nike, Micron, Disney And Jobless Claims

 M&A tidbits: The merger between Condor Hospitality Trust (NYSEMKT:CDOR) and NexPoint Hospitality Trust is scheduled to close on March 20.
 The go-shop period on the Taubman Centers (NYSE:TCO)- Simon Property Group (NYSE:SPG) deal expires on March 25.
 The big question in the week ahead is if any mergers are unwound, the Cineworld (OTC:CNWGY)-Cineplex (OTCPK:CPXGF) in particular should be watched.

 Analyst/investor meetings: Companies are moving their upcoming investor events to an online format.
-The management presentations could some direct talk on the challenges in dealing with the global pandemic.
+The management presentations could feature some direct talk on the challenges in dealing with the global pandemic.
 The event calendar includes Everbridge (NYSE:EB) on March 23; Alliance Data Systems (NYSE:ADS), Square (NYSE:SQ), Cott (NYSE:COT), Primo Water (NASDAQ:PRMW), Sempra Energy (NYSE:SRE) and 2U (NASDAQ:TWOU) on March 24; Fiserv (NASDAQ:FISV) on March 25 and Grupo Aeroportuario del Pacifico (NYSE:PAC) on March 26.

 Streaming: Disney+ (NYSE:DIS) will launch in the U.K., Ireland, France, Germany, Italy, Spain, Austria and Switzerland next week in an interesting bit of timing.
 While the company canceled some planned launch events with the nations reeling from the coronavirus outbreak, the new streaming service could be a popular diversion in some European households.
 Disney could use some good news with shares down 38% in a month.
 Overall streaming activity is expected to very strong in the weeks ahead in what should be a boost for Netflix (NASDAQ:NFLX), Amazon Prime (NASDAQ:AMZN) and Apple (NASDAQ:AAPL).
 Looking ahead, mobile video platform Quibi is set to debut next month and HBO Max (NYSE:T) is due for a May premiere.
 NBCUniversal's Peacock service is expected later this summer.